m-j-konrad/apfelbaer/README.md

 # Play it on the web or download

-I put HTML5 version for instant play [here](https://games.mjksoftware.de/applebear).
+I put the HTML5 version for instant play [here](https://games.mjksoftware.de/applebear).
 You may also [download compiled versions](https://github.com/m-j-konrad/apfelbaer/releases/tag/alpha) for

 - Microsoft Windows